 The Governance and Nominating Committee is responsible for overseeing the establishment and implementation of the Corporation's corporate governance policies and practices and for monitoring, at least on an annual basis, the Corporation's performance against such policies and practices, as well as applicable laws and regulations.
 The Committee will provide an orientation and education program for new directors.
 The Governance and Nominating Committee will monitor the appropriateness of implementing structures from time to time to ensure that the Board functions independently of management.
 The Committee will, on an annual basis, oversee the evaluation of the Board, its committees and the contribution of individual directors to determine whether the Board, its committees and the directors are functioning effectively.

 The members will be determined by the Board at its first meeting following the Meeting.
-All members of the Governance and Nominating Committee are to be independent directors of the Corporation.
 All members of the Governance and Nominating Committee, are to have a working knowledge of governance and corporate issues.

 Environmental and Social Responsibility Committee